boardflare/website/pages/blog/2024/googletranslate-excel.md

 # GOOGLETRANSLATE for Excel
 May 29, 2024

+> Updated: Microsoft has announced their own new native [TRANSLATE function](https://techcommunity.microsoft.com/t5/microsoft-365-insider-blog/new-translation-functions-in-excel-translate-and-detectlanguage/ba-p/4231456) for Excel.
+See [this post](/blog/2024/translate-excel.md).

 ## GOOGLETRANSLATE

-GOOGLETRANSLATE is a popular function in Google Sheets that allows users to translate text directly within their spreadsheets.
+[GOOGLETRANSLATE](https://support.google.com/docs/answer/3093331?hl=en) is a popular function in Google Sheets that allows users to translate text directly within their spreadsheets.
 It's a powerful tool for working with multilingual data and has become an essential feature for many users.
 It translates text from one language to another with a simple function syntax of GOOGLETRANSLATE(text, [source_language], [target_language]).

 ## Translate for Excel